holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 **Accountabilities:**

-- Defining Roles and/or Policies via the Circle's Governance Process to enact its Purpose and Accountabilities
-- Assigning Partners to the Circle’s Roles, monitoring the fit, and re-assigning Roles to other Partners to optimize fit
-- Judging the relative value of Circle efforts on request to resolve priority conflicts across Roles

-_The Circle Lead also holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._
+_The Circle Lead holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._

 ## Circle Rep